Jesus said, "Come after me and I will make you fishers of men.’" Mark 1:17

 Bishop of Manchester

-Please pray for our seminarians by name and for an increase in vocations to the priesthood and consecrated life in New Hampshire.
+Please pray for each of our seminarians by name and for an increase in vocations to the priesthood and consecrated life in New Hampshire.

 Lord Jesus, as You once called the first disciples to make them fishers of men,